terrajobst/AspNetCore.Docs.pl-pl/aspnet/web-api/overview/testing-and-debugging/unit-testing-with-aspnet-web-api.md

 <a id="prereqs"></a>
 ## <a name="prerequisites"></a>Wymagania wstępne

-Program Visual Studio 2017 Community, Professional lub Enterprise edition
+Visual Studio 2017 Community, Professional or Enterprise edition

 <a id="download"></a>
 ## <a name="download-code"></a>Pobierz kod